- Austria (Website)

 - 3 acquisition areas or groups, each with a calibration spot

-bioMérieux's proprietary algorithm – Advance Spectra Classifier (ASC) - uses a weighted bin matrix to build the Knowledge Base reference strain database.
-The knowledge base includes data representing 1046 taxa, including 903 bacteria and yeast.
+bioMérieux's proprietary algorithm – Advanced Spectra Classifier (ASC) - uses a weighted bin matrix to build the Knowledge Base reference strain database.
+The knowledge base includes data representing 1,316 taxa.

-There are on average 40 reference spectra per species covering strain variation, media types and growing conditions.
-To create the bin matrix, reference spectra for all species are divided in 1,300 pre-defined bins and bin weights are calculated based the presence or absence of a peak in a bin and whether this is specific for a certain species compared to all other species in the database.
+There are on average 40 reference spectra per species covering strain variation, media types, and growth conditions.
+To create the bin matrix, reference spectra for all species are divided in 1,300 pre-defined bins and bin weights are calculated based on the presence or absence of a peak in a bin and whether this is specific for a certain species compared to all other species in the database.

 Once a spectrum is generated from the test sample, the raw data are processed to eliminate baseline values and noise so that significant peaks can be detected.
 The spectra is then divided in the 1,300 bins and the peak patterns are compared with those for all species in the knowledge base.
 By computing the sum of the bin weights against all species in the database a relative score is generated and converted to a probability percentage and confidence value.
 This binning algorithm enables unambiguous identification of an organism with a confidence level greater than 99%.